joelmccracken/real-dotfiles/apps/redd-up/README.md

-# Loose Ends
+# Redd-up

-A checker for loose ends on the system
+A set of scripts to support keeping your system clean

+## test
+`ruby test/run.rb`